 The practices fit neatly into goals-based wealth management.
 Rather than investing with the simplistic goal of “beating the market,” goals-based investors thoughtfully determine their financial objectives.
-And then they translate those goals into “liabilities” ‒ future expenses such as college or retirement, each with a specific “price tag.”
+And then they translate those goals into “liabilities” ‒ such as the future expenses of retirement ‒ with a specific “price tag.”

 Liability-driven investing can take more than one form.
-For instance, very wealthy investors may use multiple investment portfolios, each dedicated to a specific objective.
-For most investors, however, aggregating goals and corresponding investments into a single portfolio is equally effective and significantly less expensive.
+For instance, you may use multiple investment portfolios, each dedicated to a specific objective.
+For most investors, however, aggregating goals and corresponding investments into a single portfolio is equally effective and administratively less complex.

 Asset/liability matching is superior to the “beat-the-market” approach on a number of levels.
-First, the approach forces us to plan for our goals, not merely hope for them.
-This ensures that we will take the necessary steps to help ensure that the cash will be there when we need it.
+First, the approach forces you to plan for your goals, not merely hope for them.
+This helps ensure that you and your advisors will take the necessary steps to help ensure that the cash will be there when you need it.

-Second, it helps investors to avoid unnecessary risk.
+Second, it helps you to avoid unnecessary risk.
 Liability-driven investors invest only aggressively enough to meet each goal: The less risk taken to meet an objective, the better.